-In this paper, we argue that it is not some theoretical limitation or trade-off that hampers the wide-scale deployment of IPFRR the most, but rather a couple of very technical and practical issues.
+In this paper, we argue that it is not some deep theoretical limitation or trade-off that hampers the wide-scale deployment of IPFRR the most, but rather a couple of very technical and very concrete practical issues.
 In order to confirm this claim, we implemented and tested both the prevailing IPFRR proposal, Not-via, and also our lightweight Not-via in an operational IP testbed.
-Our test system is a full-fledged IPFRR prototype, deployed on 9 PC routers complete with Open Shortest Path First (OSPF) routing and Bidirectional Forwarding Detection [9].
+Our test system is a full-fledged IPFRR prototype, deployed on 9 PC routers running a stock Debian GNU/Linux distribution, the Open Shortest Path First routing protocol (OSPF) from the Quagga suite of routing daemons [10] and kbfd, a kernel-based implementation of the Bidirectional Forwarding Detection [11] protocol3.
 Below, we briefly report on some of our most important observations.
-More details can be found in [3].
+For a complete coverage on the measurement results, the reader is referred to [3].

 Our experiences indicate that IP Fast ReRoute is just what it promises to be: fast.
 Configuring BFD so that any failure is detected in at most 9 ms (BFD interval = 3 ms, BFD multiplier = 3), Not-via repairs single failures in 16.65 ms on average and 18.5 ms at maximum.
-With conventional OSPF, on the other hand, one can measure anything between 120 ms and several seconds depending on the actual circumstances.
+With conventional OSPF, on the other hand, one can measure anything between 120 ms and several seconds depending on the actual topology, the nature and the location of the failure, etc.

 Our measurements were primarily aimed at identifying the management cost of Not-via.
 We found that considerable management complexity arises from the need to hand out and maintain vast numbers of not-via addresses.
-Fig. 3 gives this number for both the original Not-via and our lightweight Not-via, as computed by our prototype system for some commonplace ISP topologies.
+Fig. 4 gives this number for both the original Not-via and our lightweight Not-via, as computed by our prototype system for some commonplace ISP topologies.
 To simulate the effect of LANs, we treated 20% of the routers as if they were LANs.
-We observe that using lightweight Not-via the number of additional addresses remains modest even in very large topologies.
+Observe that with the lightweight Not-via, the number of additional addresses remains modest even in very large topologies.
+We found, in addition, that the second most important cost of Not-via comes from its considerable computa-